 2002 – The Field Advisory Committee is established.

 2003 – James H. Dresselaers, formerly President of Polaris Financial Services, joins HBI as a group leader.
 Within three years he is promoted to Executive Vice President. // The Production Group concept is introduced and adopted.

 2005 – Much beloved President Charlie Eisenmann leaves the firm to join Dunham, and a few years later loses his battle with cancer.

 2007 – HBI is named Broker-Dealer of the Year (Division III) by Investment Advisor magazine.

 A New Era

 – HBI leaves Bear Stearns one month before Bear Stearns goes under. // The new IP (Internet Protocol) phone system is set up. // Eric Meyers is named President. // HBI is purchased by Securian Financial Group, based in St. Paul, Minnesota.

 2010 – HBI is again named Investment Advisor magazine's Broker-Dealer of the Year (Division III).

 2011 – HBI moves from Rockville, Maryland, its home for the previous 17 years, to Bethesda, with a new state-of-the-art data center.

-2012 – Social media support is added to advisor technology services. // Steven Porter retires from executive management and begins financial practice with his son.
+2012 – Social media support is added to Financial Professional technology services. // Steven Porter retires from executive management and begins financial practice with his son.

 2013 – President and CEO Eric Meyers retires, as do Gary Hurvitz and Norman Kamerow.
 Jim Dresselaers is named President.